 The bullx supercomputer suite integrates all the tools needed to operate a hybrid system comprising Intel® Xeon®-based servers and NVIDIA® Tesla™ GPUs or Intel® Xeon Phi™ coprocessors.
 The task management environment supports the allocation of applications to the relevant computing resource.
 An application can naturally use both computing resources so as to fully capitalize on the rich potential offered by this type of system.

-The best of accelerator technologies to boost your High Performance Computing system
+The best of accelerator technologies combined to Direct Liquid Cooling

 This brochure published by NVIDIA outlines the advantages of GPUs and describes some real-life implementations with GPUs.